How To Respond to the Common Application 2016 Prompt #1: Background, Identity, Interests, and Talents

 Once you’ve finished your first draft, you should set your essay aside for a couple of days to a week.
 It’s best to revisit your essay with fresh eyes, so you can easily identify what works and what doesn’t.

-While making edits, there are a couple things you should keep an eye for.
+While making edits, there are a couple things you should keep an eye out for.
 For one, you should ensure that the voice or overall tone of your essay is reflective of how you speak, albeit in a slightly more formal style.
-Additionally, you should ensure that your essay have a clearly defined story arc that is relatively easy for the reader to follow.
+Additionally, you should ensure that your essay has a clearly defined story arc that is relatively easy for the reader to follow.
 This story arc should heavily rely on and eventually culminate with how your topic choice is extremely relevant to you as a person.

 Additionally, you should ensure that your language is as direct and easily understood as possible.
 Don’t be afraid to cut down your word count.
-If something can said in fewer words, then it should be.
+If something can be said in fewer words, then it should be.
 Your writing will be that much more effective.
 Every word needs to count.

 As you edit your essay, you should also ensure that what you’ve written is deeply personal.
 After all, this is your personal statement, and thus it must reveal a lot about you.
 One way to do this is by including anecdotes, as we’ve previously touched upon.
 Anecdotes help bring your essay to life, and can be extremely compelling in delivering your overall message.

-Prompt One of the Common App is arguably the broadest of the five essay prompts, and as such you have many options when it comes to determining how to approach this essay.
+Prompt #1 of the Common App is arguably the broadest of the five essay prompts, and as such you have many options when it comes to determining how to approach this essay.
 At the end of the day, your most important consideration should be ensuring that your essay conveys something deeply personal and pertinent to you that completes your application as a whole.